 Occasionally, there will be some amount of walking to get to the shoot location.
 It is always a good idea to bring comfortable shoes to walk in and then swap them out with your stylish ones for the shoot.
 If the weather is cold, bring a jacket or two.
 If the weather is hot and dry, bring lots of water to prevent dehydration.
 If you plan on changing outfits, bring a big blanket for cover in case there are no restrooms around.

 If possible, go to bed early the night before the shoot to avoid bags under the eyes.
 Even makeup may not cover it all up.
 Not to mention, you will be fully energized and ready to go make memories that will last a lifetime!

 Please feel free to bring any inspiration photos with you on the day of the shoot.
 I am very open to ideas!

 DURING THE SHOOT

 My photographic style is very organic and journalistic.
 I like to capture the moment, rather than pose.
 I know photoshoots can sometimes feel awkward and tense, which is completely normal!
-That is why I always encourage my clients to interact with each other just like how they would in their daily life.
-That may include lots of talking to and laughing with each other, goofing around, being silly, running, skipping, picking each other up, tickling, dancing, twirling, spinning & chasing each other around, etc. Or do whatever it is that you do when you're together!
-These things not only helps to create authentic life moments, but also puts you in a more relaxed environment so that you can just focus on just being with each other.
+That is why I encourage my clients to interact with each other just like how they would in their daily life.
+That may include lots of talking to and laughing with each other, goofing around, being silly, jumping up and down, running, skipping, picking each other up, tickling, dancing, twirling, spinning & chasing each other around, etc. Or do whatever it is that you do when you're together!
+These things not only help to create authentic life moments, but also put you in a more relaxed environment so that you can just focus on just being with each other.
 Most importantly, I want my clients to simply have lots of fun and enjoy the shoot!